LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV3.md

 ## Works Cited

-Bi, Qifang, et al. ¡§Epidemiology and Transmission of COVID-19 in 391 Cases and 1286 of Their Close Contacts in Shenzhen, China: a Retrospective Cohort Study.¡¨ *The Lancet*, The Lancet, 2020, www.thelancet.com/pdfs/journals/laninf/PIIS1473-3099(20)30287-5.pdf.
+<a id="bi">Bi, Qifang, et al. ¡§Epidemiology and Transmission of COVID-19 in 391 Cases and 1286 of Their Close Contacts in Shenzhen, China: a Retrospective Cohort Study.¡¨ *The Lancet*, The Lancet, 2020, www.thelancet.com/pdfs/journals/laninf/PIIS1473-3099(20)30287-5.pdf.</a>

-¡§Cases Overview.¡¨ *Google Search*, Google, 3 May 2020, www.google.com/search?q=covid%2B19%2Bcases%2Busa.
+<a id="cases-overview">¡§Cases Overview.¡¨ *Google Search*, Google, 3 May 2020, www.google.com/search?q=covid%2B19%2Bcases%2Busa.</a>

-Hamzah, Fairoza Amira Binti, et al. ¡§CoronaTracker: World-Wide COVID-19 Outbreak Data Analysis and Prediction Fairoza Amira Binti Hamzaha.¡¨ *CoronaTracker: World-Wide COVID-19 Outbreak Data Analysis and Prediction*, World Health Organization, 2020, www.who.int/bulletin/online_first/20-255695.pdf.
+<a id="hamzah">Hamzah, Fairoza Amira Binti, et al. ¡§CoronaTracker: World-Wide COVID-19 Outbreak Data Analysis and Prediction Fairoza Amira Binti Hamzaha.¡¨ *CoronaTracker: World-Wide COVID-19 Outbreak Data Analysis and Prediction*, World Health Organization, 2020, www.who.int/bulletin/online_first/20-255695.pdf.</a>

-Horn, Austin. ¡§More Than 1 Million People Have Recovered From COVID-19 Worldwide.¡¨ *NPR*, NPR, 1 May 2020, www.npr.org/sections/coronavirus-live-updates/2020/05/01/849065983/more-than-1-million-people-have-recovered-from-covid-19-worldwide.
+<a id="horn">Horn, Austin. ¡§More Than 1 Million People Have Recovered From COVID-19 Worldwide.¡¨ *NPR*, NPR, 1 May 2020, www.npr.org/sections/coronavirus-live-updates/2020/05/01/849065983/more-than-1-million-people-have-recovered-from-covid-19-worldwide.</a>

-Meier, Robert J. ¡°A Critical Analysis of Corona Related Data: What the More Reliable Data Can Imply for Western-Europe.¡± *Applied Sciences*, vol. 10, no. 10, 2020, p.
-3398., doi:10.3390/app10103398.
+<a id="meier">Meier, Robert J. ¡°A Critical Analysis of Corona Related Data: What the More Reliable Data Can Imply for Western-Europe.¡± *Applied Sciences*, vol. 10, no. 10, 2020, p.
+3398., doi:10.3390/app10103398.</a>

+<a id="nyt">¡°New Jersey Allows Gatherings and Opens Campgrounds.¡± *The New York Times*, The New York Times, 23 May 2020, www.nytimes.com/2020/05/22/nyregion/coronavirus-ny-nj-live-cases-deaths.html. </a>

-"'Things will get worse before they get better': Dr. Anthony Fauci | ABC News" *YouTube,* uploaded by ABC News, 15 March 2020, https://www.youtube.com/watch?v=zkH2rLIeU7A
+<a id="abc-news">"''Things will get worse before they get better': Dr. Anthony Fauci | ABC News" *YouTube,* uploaded by ABC News, 15 March 2020, https://www.youtube.com/watch?v=zkH2rLIeU7A</a>

-¡§U.S. and World Population Clock.¡¨ *Population Clock*, 3 May 2020, www.census.gov/popclock/.
+<a id="population">¡§U.S. and World Population Clock.¡¨ *Population Clock*, 3 May 2020, www.census.gov/popclock/.</a>

 ## Appendix 1